datapower-virtual-appliance-demo/dpxx-ops/README.md

 openshift-gitops-operator.v1.5.7   Red Hat OpenShift GitOps   1.5.7     openshift-gitops-operator.v1.5.6-0.1664915551.p   Succeeded
 ```

+See how the operator has been successfully installed at version 1.5.7, replacing
+the previous version 1.5.6.

-Feel free to explore this CSV with, replacing `x.y.z` with the installed version of ArgoCD:
+Feel free to explore this CSV with, replacing `x.y.z` with the installed version
+of ArgoCD:

 ```bash
 oc describe csv openshift-gitops-operator.vx.y.z -n openshift-operators
 ```

+The output provides an extensive amount of information is provided not listed
+here; feel free to examine it.

 ## Minor modifications to ArgoCD

+ArgoCD will deploy `dp01` and its related resources to the cluster.
+These
+resources are labelled by ArgoCD with a specific `applicationInstanceLabelKey`
+so that they can be tracked for configuration drift.
+The default label used by ArgoCD collides with DataPower operator, so we need to change it.

+Issue the following command to change the `applicationInstanceLabelKey`used by
+ArgoCD:

 ```bash
 oc patch argocd openshift-gitops  \